-I believe the world is composed of nothing but qualities - colors, sounds, temperatures, shapes, textures, movements, images, feelings, and so on, all of them simply there, ready for someone to perceive.
+I like to think of the world is composed of nothing but qualities - colors, sounds, temperatures, shapes, textures, movements, images, feelings, and so on, all of them simply there, ready for someone to perceive.

-However, when a tree falls in the forest, the sound
+However, when a tree falls in the forest, I'm certain that the

-whether there is someone there to hear it or
+sound happens, whether there is someone there to hear it or

-philosophers like Bishop Berkeley, I don’t think that
+not.
+Unlike philosophers like Bishop Berkeley, I don’t think

 that all of these qualities require the presence of a mind (even

 believe there are plenty of qualities - an infinity of them,

 are there any mysterious entities such as "qualia" in our

 Nevertheless, we call some of these qualities “matter” and some we call "mind."
 "Matter" includes the ones that emphasize form, resistance, and especially separateness from mind.
 The ones we call “mind” include those qualities that are more elusive, more personal, harder to share.
 Both are real, neither is superior in some way.
 There are as well qualities of time, space, number, causality, value, and so on, that are hard to place in either category.